Alex Sakula: Medical career

 In 1942, he published an article in the Lancet, on how sulphapyridine was used to treat a child suffering from pneumococcal meningitis.

 During the Second World War, while serving in India, Burma and Malaya as a Major in the RAMC, Sakula became competent in treating tropical diseases.
 At the end of the war, he assisted with the recovery of former prisoners of war from the River Kwai camp in a jungle hospital.

 Sakula's career in respiratory medicine spanned from 1956 to 1982, in Redhill General Hospital, Surrey, Crawley Hospital and Horsham Hospital.
 He described his ambition in medicine to have begun with what he saw around the vicinity of the London Hospital when he used to walk to school.
 Sakula was awarded a Meyerstein Scholarship after admission to Middlesex Hospital medical school from school.

 Sakula became house physician to Alec Cooke at the Radcliffe Infirmary, Oxford, after receiving a distinction in medicine in 1940.
 It was here that Sakula witnessed some of the first patients to receive penicillin by Charles Fletcher.

 Upon return after the war to England in 1947, he was appointed to the Brompton Hospital, London, to train in chest medicine, eventually becoming chest physician at the Kingston Hospital, Kingston-on-Thames.
 He wrote a considerable number of articles on tuberculosis and founded chest services for East Surrey and West Sussex.

 Sakula was fascinated with lung cancer and occupational respiratory diseases.
 In 1961, he published a study linking pneumoconiosis and workers handling Fuller's Earth.
 In 1967, he described mushroom grower's lung which was caused by the inhalation of actinomycete spores.
 It led to the use of protective clothing and the elimination of the disease.
 Other contributions included antitrypsin deficiency in lung disease (psittacosis) and various aspects of bronchial carcinoma.

 History of medicine

 Sakula wrote many medical biographies including those of René Leanne, Leopold Auenbruzgger, Robert Koch and Skoda.
 He made new discoveries in the history of medicine particularly with new information on the relatives of William Harvey.
 He discovered related new portraits at Betchworth, Surrey.
 He produced over 80 publications in medico-historical expositions.
+In 1984, he became president of the Osler Club of London.